cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~
 1. r = HashToBase(alpha)
-2. Let u is not a square
+2. Let u be a non-square value in Fp
 3. v = -A/(1+ur^ 2)
 4. e = Legendre(v^3+Av^2+Bv)
 5.1.
 If r != 0, then